dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 For half a decade, the typically dynastic NBA was all but overturned with upstart, one-time champions.
 Three of the five champions from this span never won another title.
 A fourth (Golden State) failed to for the next 40 years.
 This list looks more typical of the modern NFL, where teams' fortunes rise and fall on a yearly basis.

 What happened?
-Simmons's *Book of Basketball* again has great insight here.
+Simmons's *Book of Basketball* again has great insight.
 Two factors are particularly relevant.
 First, the league had reached a nadir in popularity.
 Its biggest games were not aired on live TV.
-Broad perception was that the NBA was too black to connect with mainstream American audiences.
+Broad perception was that the NBA was *too black* to connect with mainstream American audiences.
 Second, this was what Simmons calls the *cocaine era*.
 Tales abound of players' drug problems, affects on their careers and in-season performance.

 (These two factors are of course related.)

-### The Eligibility Cut-Off
+### The Cut-Off Date

 This informs our view of when to cut off patch-eligibility.